Large paper warehouse with conveyor equipment and palletized rolls

 Why this industry needs specialized planning

-High weights, sensitive materials, and strict cargo-securing requirements
+High weights, sensitive materials, and restrictive cargo-securing requirements

 Tight interaction between plant, warehouse, shipping, and loading dock